phil-scott-78/thirty25-old/content/blog/how-i-fixed-roslyn.md

 Reran my test and...success!
 Happy days.

 Armed with a reproducable unit test and a fix I mustered up the courage to [submit a PR](https://github.com/dotnet/roslyn/pull/14755).
-After receiving some feedback I was pumped to see it accepted and merged into the codebase in time for the VS 15 RC release hopefully.
+After receiving some feedback I was pumped to see it accepted and merged into the codebase hopefully in time for the VS 15 RC release.

 Postscript
 ----------

-I never felt like I had gotten this implementation correct.
-Kind of felt like things were either being put into or pulled out of cache improperly, and I was just filtering those out.
-But to be honest I didn't have enough confidence to go digging in and changing things here.
+To be honest, I never felt like I had gotten this implementation correct.
+It kind of felt like things were either being put into or pulled out of cache improperly, and I was just filtering those out.
+And while I felt confident my fix wouldn't introduce any issues thanks to its relatively local scope, I didn't have enough confidence to go digging in and changing things related to how things were being compared for that object.
+I wasn't sure what behavior was really expected.
 But a few days later I noticed a new issue pop up sparked by my PR [new issue](https://github.com/dotnet/roslyn/issues/14774) around this.
 Looks like as I suspected my fix is just a bandaid, and the caching is in fact the true bug.
-I fully expect this fix will cause my little fix to go away, but that's ok.
+I fully expect this issue's fix will cause my little addition to the compiler to go away, but that's ok.
 Hopefully my test will remain to verify the behavior, and even if my tiny bit of code isn't running in the compiler I'm still pretty happy to be able to contribute to something like Roslyn.